samber/lo/README.md

 **Why this name?**

-I wanted a **short name**, similar to "Lodash" and no Go package currently uses this name.
+I wanted a **short name**, similar to "Lodash" and no Go package uses this name.

 ![lo](img/logo-full.png)